 Comparison to Other Carriers

 We switched to Ting at the beginning of 2013.
-Since we have been on Ting for over 3 years, we wanted to make sure that our recommendation of Ting's mobile services is still valid.
-Does Ting still make sense in 2016?
+We wanted to make sure that Ting’s mobile services is still competitive.
+Does Ting still make sense in 2017?
 After all, there have been some significant changes in the telecom industry recently.
-T-mobile has rebranded itself as an "un-carrier," doing away with contracts and lowering prices.
+T-mobile has rebranded itself as an “un-carrier,” doing away with contracts and lowering prices.
 Sprint, AT&T, and Verizon now all have the option of unsubsidized plans that are less expensive than their subsidized counterparts.

 So, we decided to see what the cheapest (unsubsidized) plans available from T-mobile, Sprint, AT&T, and Verizon would have cost for our last six months of usage compared that to what we were actually charged by Ting.
-We used the Wall Street Journal calculator in addition to the carriers' websites to determine the projected costs.
-Since we chose the cheapest plans that fit our actual usage for each month, we probably underestimated the cost as this would be the real-world equivalent of switching your plan every single month.
+We used the Wall Street Journal calculator in addition to the carriers’ websites to determine the projected costs.
+Since we chose the cheapest plans that fit our actual usage for each month, we probably underestimated the cost.
+This would be the real-world equivalent of switching your plan every month.

 Incentives and Promotions